airwallex/airwallex-risk-ios/README.md

 **Notes**:
 - `accountID` is required in all Airwallex scale customer apps.
 This will be your Airwallex account ID.
 - the optional `AirwallexRiskConfiguration` may also be used if needed.
-For test/debug builds you can set `isProduction: false`.
+For test/debug builds you can set `isProduction: false` or `environment: .staging/.demo`.
+You can also customise the frequency of sending logs by `bufferTimeInterval: 5`.

 #### Update user